2026 Agenda

 Each year, the CHOP Research Institute celebrates the groundbreaking basic, clinical, behavioral, and translational research taking place at CHOP during our annual Poster Day and Scientific Symposium.
-The theme of this year’s symposium talks is "Neuroscience 2024: Mechanisms and Emerging Therapies for Brain Disorders of Childhood."
+This year's symposium talks will highlight the remarkable breakthroughs achieved by CHOP in Big Data, Omics, and AI.

-The 2024 Poster Day and Symposium will take place on Tuesday, April 30th and Wednesday, May 1st.
+The 2026 Poster Day and Symposium will take place on Monday, May 4th, Tuesday, May 5th and Wednesday, May 6th.
 Symposium talks will take place in the 1st floor auditorium in the Hub for Clinical Collaboration.
 Poster sessions will be held in the Colket Translational Research Building (CTRB) lobby.
-A reception and awards ceremony will be held on May 1st in the Hub Lobby.
+A reception and awards ceremony will be held on May 6th in the Hub.

 During this in-person celebration of research, attendees will have the opportunity to learn about the exciting work of our faculty and trainees and network with others across campus.
 All members of the CHOP and Penn community are welcome to attend regardless of research focus or clinical specialty!